Policy Builder user guide

 OVERVIEW

-A page in HP4U is comprised of distinct regions, such as “breaking news” or “local sports”, which are defined by the publisher in the initial implementation phase.
+A homepage in HP4U is comprised of distinct regions, such as “breaking news” or “local sports”, which are defined by the publisher in the initial implementation phase.
 These regions can contain any number of slots for content.
 A business region might contain 4 content positions, as in the image below.

 An editorial team will use Policy Builder in Taboola Newsroom to create policies for regions, determining the content that is available to be recommended for personalization in that area.
-The Policy Builder tool is accessed in the left rail navigation under Homepage For You.
+The Policy Builder tool is accessed in Newsroom’s left rail navigation under Homepage For You.

 In short, a “policy” is a series of filters and parameters based on structured data properties like URL or meta tags — fields which are mostly unique to each publisher.
 They will include settings like category, age of content, content type, content source, paywall status etc. These parameters are available as both inclusions and exclusions.